karineek/AccelerQ/QCELS/README.md

 [2] Zhiyan Ding and Lin Lin.
 2023.
 Even Shorter Quantum Circuit for Phase Estimation on Early Fault-Tolerant Quantum Computers with Applications to
 Ground-State Energy Estimation.
 PRX Quantum 4 (May 2023), 020331.
 Issue 2. [https://doi.org/10.1103/PRXQuantum.4.020331]

-**This is not our code.
-Nor we have any claims on it.
+**This is not our code, and we do not claim ownership.
 Please refer to the original GitHub Repository if you wish to reuse this code.**